quevivasbien/AIIncentives.jl/readme.md

 ## Instructions for use

-If you don't have Julia, download it from https://julialang.org/downloads/.
+If you don't have Julia, download it from https://julialang.org/downloads/ and install.
 You'll then need to install the packages that this project uses, which with Julia is luckily quite simple: open a console window, type `julia` to enter an interactive Julia session, then run
 ```julia
 using Pkg
 Pkg.add(["Optim", "NLSolve", "Plots"])